David Vitter: 2003 gubernatorial election

 In 2002, Vitter was preparing to run for governor in 2003, with the incumbent, Republican Mike Foster, prevented by term limits from running again.
 But in June 2002, shortly before the Louisiana Weekly reported on a claim from Vincent Bruno, a campaign worker for Treen in 1999, about Vitter's alleged relationship with a prostitute, Vitter dropped out of the governor's race, saying he and his wife were dealing with marital problems.

-Bruno said on a New Orleans-based radio show that he had been told by a prostitute that she had interactions with Vitter.
+Bruno said on a New Orleans–based radio show that he had been told by a prostitute that she had interactions with Vitter.
 However, Treen and his campaign decided to not publicize this information during the election.

 United States Senate

 2004 election

-In 2004, Vitter ran to replace Democrat John Breaux in the U.S. Senate.
-Former state Senator Daniel Wesley Richey, a Baton Rouge political consultant, directed Vitter's grassroots organization in the race, with assistance from Richey's longtime ally, former state Representative Louis E. "Woody" Jenkins of Baton Rouge, himself a defeated U.S. Senate candidate in 1978, 1980, and 1996.
+In 2004, Vitter ran to replace Democrat John Breaux in the United States Senate.

 During the campaign, Vitter was accused by a member of the Louisiana Republican State Central Committee of having had a lengthy affair with a prostitute in New Orleans.
 Vitter responded that the allegation was "absolutely and completely untrue" and that it was "just crass Louisiana politics."

 On November 2, 2004, Vitter won the jungle primary, garnering a majority of the vote, while the rest of the vote was mostly split among the Democratic contenders.

 Vitter was the first Republican in Louisiana to be popularly elected as a U.S. Senator.
-The previous Republican Senator, William Pitt Kellogg, was chosen by the state legislature in 1876, in accordance with the process used before the Seventeenth Amendment to the United States Constitution went into effect in 1914.
+The previous Republican Senator, William Pitt Kellogg, was chosen by the state legislature in 1876, in accordance with the process used before the Seventeenth Amendment to the U.S. Constitution went into effect in 1914.

-State Representative Mike Futrell of Baton Rouge resigned early in 2005 to become Vitter's state director.
-Futrell remained in the position until 2008, when he was engaged in East Baton Rouge Parish municipal/parish government.